Groucho Marx: Early life

-Supposedly, after a particularly dispiriting performance in Nacogdoches, Texas, Julius, Milton, and Arthur began cracking jokes onstage for their own amusement.
-Much to their surprise, the audience liked them better as comedians than as singers.
-They modified the then-popular Gus Edwards comedy skit "School Days" and renamed it "Fun In Hi Skule".
+After a particularly dispiriting performance in Nacogdoches, Texas, Julius, Milton, and Arthur began making jokes onstage for their own amusement.
+The audience liked them better as comedians than as singers.
+So, the trio modified the Gus Edwards comedy skit "School Days" and renamed it "Fun In Hi Skule".
 The Marx Brothers performed variations on this routine for the next seven years.

 For a time, all the brothers performed using ethnic accents, a common shtick in vaudeville.
 Leonard, the oldest, developed the Italian accent he used for his entire career, to convince some roving bullies that he was Italian, not Jewish.
 Arthur, the next oldest, donned a curly red wig and became "Patsy Brannigan", a stereotypical Irish character.
 His discomfort when speaking on stage led to his uncle Al Shean's suggestion that he stop speaking altogether and play the role in mime.
-Julius' character from "Fun In Hi Skule" was an ethnic German, so Julius played him with a typical Teutonic accent.
-After the sinking of the in 1915, public anti-German sentiment was widespread, and Julius' German character was booed, so he dropped the accent and developed the fast-talking wise-guy character that became his trademark.
+Julius's character from "Fun In Hi Skule" was an ethnic German, so Julius played him with a typical Teutonic accent.
+After the sinking of the in 1915, public anti-German sentiment was widespread, and Julius's German character was booed, so he dropped the accent and developed the fast-talking wise-guy character that became his trademark.

 The Marx Brothers became the biggest comedic stars of the Palace Theatre in New York, which billed itself as the "Valhalla of Vaudeville".
 Brother Chico's deal-making skills resulted in three hit plays on Broadway.
 No other comedy routine had ever so infected the Broadway circuit.
 All of this stage work predated their Hollywood career.
 By the time the brothers made their first movie, they were already major stars with sharply honed skills; and by 1949 when Groucho was relaunched to stardom in television on You Bet Your Life, he had been performing successfully for half a century.